Table of Contents

 For instance, ShipBob’s fulfilment technology enables faster shipping and delivery by analising your customer data to optimise where your orders ship to.
 From there, inventory can be strategically split across different fulfilment centres of your choice (e.g., reaching different regions of a country) and then sent from the warehouse that is located closest to the customer.

 When your orders travel less distance, you reduce both shipping costs and time in transit.

 “ShipBob has been a great ally as they have fulfilment centres all over the US, facilitating a 2-3 day delivery time for any customer in the US.”

 2. You have a high order return rate

-When the supply chain processes are not optimized, you often encounter higherecommerce returns rates due to inaccurate picking and packing (AKA mis-picks and damages).
+When the supply chain processes are not optimised, you often encounter higherecommerce returns rates due to inaccurate picking and packing (AKA mis-picks and damages).

-To reduce customer disappointment and high inventory return costs, adopting a digital solution can provide more visibility into the fulfillment process, therefore detecting any inefficiencies.
+To reduce customer disappointment and high inventory return costs, adopting a digital solution can provide more visibility into the fulfilment process, therefore detecting any inefficiencies.

 From there, you can work on improving processes to reduce the number of returns due to mis-picks and other errors.

 3. Siloed supply chain communication